REST API Filtering¶

 OPTIONS request to the model's list endpoint, and use

 jq to extract the relevant parameters:

 The above works only if the API token used to authenticate the request has permission to make a

 To filter results by a custom field value, prepend

-cf_ to the custom field name.
-For example, the following query will return only sites where a custom field named
+cf_ to the custom field key.
+For example, the following query will return only locations where a custom field with key

 foo is equal to 123: